Narrowing the discovery space of the cosmological 21-cm signal using multi-wavelength constraints: Results

 The case of joint analysis is most interesting because it provides stringent (however, model-dependent) constraints on the 21-cm signal.
 In the global signal panel of Figure~\ref{fig:21cm_constraints}, the histograms along the $x$ and $y$ axes show the timing and depth of the absorption trough respectively.
 The constraints predict the global signal absorption trough to lie at $9.9\lesssim z_\text{min}\lesssim 15.8$ (or equivalently $\SI{130}{MHz}\lesssim\nu_\text{min}\lesssim\SI{85}{MHz}$) with a depth of:

-and $T_\text{21,min}<\SI{-278}{mK}$ and $T_\text{21,min}>\SI{-33}{mK}$ are ruled out at 99.99\% C.I.
+and $T_\text{21,min}<\SI{-278}{mK}$ and $T_\text{21,min}>\SI{-33}{mK}$ are ruled out at 99.99\% CI.
 We also show these constraints in the form of box-plots in Figure~\ref{fig:21cm_troughs}, for all individual and joint datasets, and in the form of a `discovery space' map ($T_\text{21,min}$ vs. $z_\text{min}$) in Figure~\ref{fig:21cm_troughs_map} for the joint analysis.

 The power spectrum panel of Figure~\ref{fig:21cm_constraints} shows $\Delta_{21}^2(z)$ in the $k$-bin where HERA limits are strongest ($k \approx 0.35\,h\text{Mpc}^{-1}$).
 Most interestingly, we infer a non-vanishing power spectrum at $z=15$ of: